amit08255/js-debugger/README.md

 * **node-deb** - JavaScript debugger which works both in browser as well as in NodeJS.

 * **interceptor** - Simple function wrapper to intercept JavaScript function.

+## Coding for Debugging

+Follow below tips to make your code easy to test and debug:

+* Understand the problem.
+* Split problem into small sub-problems.
+* Convert sub-problems into very small pure functions (pure function returns same output for same input.)
+* Use functional programming `compose()` utility to solve complex problems using small functions.
+[Click here](https://github.com/amit08255/functional-tdd)
+* Write functional code with function composition and pure small functions.
+[Click here](https://github.com/amit08255/functional-tdd)
+* Use functional programming and function composition with factory pattern and dependency injection.
+[Click here](https://github.com/amit08255/testable-nodejs-code)
+* Functions should be as small and possible and should do single thing.
+* Do not directly modify objects (received as arguments) in your functions instead clone them and modify clone object and return the modified clone object from function.
+It helps you keep track of changes in function making your code easy to debug [Click here](https://github.com/amit08255/klona)

 <!-- CONTRIBUTING -->
 ## Contributing